 And if you plan to go hiking on your own, please read this article with safety tips for solo hiking.

-Two other hikes on the Costa Blanca I can highly recommend are the hike up to the Peñon de Ifach (Calpe’s famous rock) and the Sierra de Bernia hike, because of the incredible view.
+Two other hikes on the Costa Blanca I can highly recommend are the hike up to the Peñon de Ifach (Calpe’s famous rock) and the Sierra de Bernia hike, known for its incredible panoramic views.

-If you love hiking and breathtaking views, you will enjoy these 10 places in Switzerland for the best views.
+If you love hiking and breathtaking views, you will enjoy these 10 places in Switzerland for the best views and hiking Snowdon, the highest mountain in Wales.

-Useful Websites About Hiking on the Costa Blanca and/or Spain:
+Useful Websites About Hiking on the Costa Blanca:

 costablancamountainfriends.com